 Alessandro Vespignani’s Laboratory for the Modeling of Biological and Socio-technical Systems (MoBS Lab) has been following the ongoing development of Ebola and have created infographics and visualizations of the virus’ growth, impact, and potential to spread.

 During a panel discussion on Ebola earlier this month, Northeastern professors Michael Pollastri and Richard Wamai discussed other issues the Ebola outbreak is underscoring.

-Tiny Planets, New Grounds Food, #HuskiesvsRedSox, and the Core Tour were among our selections for tweets from the Northeastern community this week.
+Frisbee on Centennial, New Grounds Food, and the announcement of NortheasternGO were among our selections for tweets from the Northeastern community this week.